Secondary Market by the FAST INVEST Platform

-To get a full understanding of how securities like stocks and bonds are traded, investors should be aware of the primary and secondary market – how they work and how they differ.
+To get a full understanding of how securities like stocks and bonds are traded, investors should be aware of the primary and secondary markets – how they work and how they differ.
 First of all, there is a necessity to explain in general, starting from the very beginning - the stock market.

 It is essential to understand the distinction between the secondary market and the primary market.
-When a company issues stock or bonds for the first time and sells those securities directly to investors, that transaction occurs on the primary market.
+When a company issues stock or bonds for the first time and sells those securities directly to investors, it occurs on the primary market.
 Some of the most common and well-publicized primary market transactions are IPOs or initial public offerings.
 During an IPO, a primary market transaction occurs between the purchasing investor and the investment bank underwriting the IPO.
-Any proceeds from the sale of shares of stock on the primary market go to the company that issued the capital, after accounting for the bank's administrative fees.
+Any proceeds from the sale of stock shares on the primary market go to the company that issued the capital, after accounting for the bank's administrative fees.